Blue Jeans Go Green™ is a trademark of Cotton Incorporated.

 Just bring your old jeans (they don’t have to be AE, we’ll take any brand!) to your local AE store and we’ll recycle them in partnership with Cotton’s Blue Jeans Go Green™ program to be used as housing insulation.
 Since denim is made mostly from cotton, a sustainable fiber, it can be broken down to its natural state and recycled.
 This means the all those old jeans can be diverted from landfills and upcycled into natural cotton fiber insulation.
 Each year a portion of insulation from Cotton’s Blue Jeans Go Green™ program is distributed for building efforts to communities across the country.

-We started partnering with Cotton in 2008 and over the past 11 years, we’ve been able to recycle over 350,000 pairs of jeans.
-That’s more than 350,000 jeans that DIDN’T end up in a landfill.
-This year, we’re committed to hitting 500k jeans recycled and we need your help.
+We started partnering with Cotton in 2008 and since then, we’ve been able to recycle over half a million pairs of jeans.
+That’s more than 500,000 jeans that DIDN’T end up in a landfill.
 Here’s how it works:

 That’s it.
 Easy, right?
 A tree gets planted, your old jeans stay out of a landfill and help build homes for those in need, and you get $10 off your new favorite pair.